 Depending on where you came from and your religious background, being unmarried may be viewed as being a complete failure.
 It's hard to shake old school tradition and values because that's all previous generations know.

-Older generations don't understand how newer generations like Millennials think, and they view their unmarried lifestyle as a hindrance because it goes against tradition.
+Older generations don't understand how newer generations like millennials or Gen Z think, and they view their unmarried lifestyle as a hindrance because it goes against tradition.

 These stigmas will continue to exist because people are either stubborn or refuse to deal with change.